what are keys?

 FullAccess keys and

 FunctionCall keys.
-The first has unrestricted control to "act on behalf of an account" (as used by NEAR Shell and NEAR Wallet to get things done for you).
+The first has unrestricted control to "act on behalf of an account" (as used by NEAR CLI and NEAR Wallet to get things done for you).
 The second is limited to contract storage and compute.
 Both flavors of keys can be revoked by the account holder.
 There is no limit to the flavors of keys that the NEAR platform can handle so we can easily imagine keys for voting, shopping, conducting official business, etc. each with their own access controls on our data, programmable time limits, etc. But keep in mind that you do have to pay rent on keys issued to your account.

 Validator keys are used by validators (people and companies who are committed to maintaining the integrity of the system) to support their work of validating blocks and chunks on the network, nothing more.
 The human validators don't think about these keys beyond creating them and resetting them.
 Once added to a validator's node, validator keys are used by the node to do their thing of validating blocks and chunks.
 As a convenience to validators, validator keys are currently produced by a script at node startup if they don't already exist (in the case of NEAR Stake Wars, the